ayl-duke-dev-28/ayl-duke-dev-28/README.md

 ## ⚡ Fun Fact

-Outside of code I analyze launch angle and spin rate data for Duke's varsity baseball team, tutor SAT students (avg. +80 points), and have qualified for the AIME three years running.
+Outside of coding, I love playing chess and sports.
+I've been a lifelong tennis player and recently, I have been getting into pickleball, basketball, and golf.

 ---